- How do children develop vocabulary?

 Get digital for 11 Plus exam preparation with entertaining word games.
 Freerice uses a super-fun-guess-the-word-meaning game that donates grains of rice to people in need for every correct answer you give.
 Created by The United Nations World Food Programme, not only can your child polish their vocabulary skills, but they can also make a difference.

-Classic Word Games
+Classic Word Games to help improve vocabulary

 Go old school with a classic game of Hangman.
 This can be played with just you and your child, or you can involve the family to help make revision a team activity.
 Keep the words attainable without making them too easy; if you need some inspiration, look to our word list above.
 Keep your child on their toes by asking them to give you synonyms and antonyms of the words once they’ve guessed them.